pmatulis/oasis/index.md

 ## Welcome

-Pointe-Claire Internal Arts offers classes in Chinese healing arts.
-Its mission is to be an oasis for the weary traveller of the modern world.
-No rushing allowed.
+Oasis Internal Arts offers classes in Chinese healing arts.
+Its mission is to act as an oasis for the traveller of the modern world.

 ### The environment